 If your small business desires to engage customers at the right time and in the right way, consider eliminating — or never adding — the following marketing tactics from your next marketing campaign.

 There’s a line in the Hamilton musical that my wife and I tell our son, Quinn, all the time: “Talk less.
 Smile more.”
-He’s four, so he gets a little more grace than the adults who continually talked over me on the phone — pushing me to choose them as their next client.
+He’s young, so he gets a little more grace than the adults who continually talked over me on the phone — pushing me to choose them as their next client.
 Of course, the harder they pushed, the more I avoided.

 Every realtor who called us led with the assumption that we took our house off the market because our realtors had failed us and that we were now on the lookout for a new agent.
 I could practically hear them chasing an ambulance in the background.

-When asking why they cared why I took my house off the market, all the realtors responded that they were “just curious about the state of the property.”
+When I asked the agents and realtors why they cared about us taking our house off the market, they all responded that they were “just curious about the state of the property.”
 Right.
 They wanted to be my next realtor, but didn’t have the guts to come out and say it.